 9. Children’s Ibuprofen

 Keep several wet rags in a baggie in your cooler for the sweltering hot days.
 A nice, cold hand towel is a game changer for kids and parents alike.
 Your players, their teammates, and even the other parents will be so grateful.

 11. Extra Resealable Baggies

 Fill with ice from your cooler in case of injuries.
 Ziplock bags that have a zipper are far easier to open and close – they last longer than sandwich bags, too.

 12. A Basic First Aid Kit with Band-Aids, and Antibacterial Cream

 Injuries happen!
 We used to carry band-aids and anti-bacterial cream, but a well prepared, compact first aid kit is far more useful.
 Check out The Solo by MyMedic – you’ll be able to handle sprains, cuts, scrapes, stings and just about anything else the kids or Mother Nature throw at you!

 13. Entertainment for Younger Siblings (iTunes )

 This is not the time to enforce your electronic device ban, give them the iPad, iPod or whatever it takes to keep them busy while their big brother plays a 2 hour game.

 Will you be gone longer than overnight?
-Include a small bottle of detergent and stain treatment to keep those uniforms clean. cleaning them uniforms!!
+Laundry detergent made to get out the stains and smells of your little athletes is a must!
+Include a small bottle of detergent and stain treatment to keep those uniforms clean.
 If you don’t have a washer at your hotel, liquid detergent is important to wash in the sink.